codingandcommunity/TestArticles/README.md

 ```
 ---

-Make sure the content of the article is consice and suited toward a younger audience.
+Make sure the content of the article is concise and suited toward a younger audience.